sofacoustics/SOFAlizer-for-Unity/README.md

   * 1 ... show the active HRTF set
   * 2 ... show the requested and the actually used HRTF directions
   * 4 ... show the actually used trajectory
+  * 8 ... show the audio block size in samples
-  The flags can be logically combined, i.e., 7 shows everything.
+  The flags can be logically combined, i.e., 15 shows everything.
 * IgnoreListenerOrientation: if non-zero, the listener orientation is ignored when determining the HRTF direction, i.e., only the source position is considered.